 Any stockholder proposal, including nominations of persons for election to the Office Depot board of directors, intended to be presented for consideration at the 2016 annual meeting of stockholders and to be included in Office Depot's proxy statement for that meeting must be received by the Office Depot Corporate Secretary at Office Depot's corporate offices, 6600 North Military Trail, Boca Raton, FL 33496, Attn: Office of the Chief Legal Officer, on or before 5:00 p.m. (local time) no earlier than the close of business on [-], 2016, and no later than close of business on [-], 2016.
-If Office Depot's 2016 annual meeting of stockholders is, however, more than 30 days before or more than 60 days after [-], 2016, such notice must be delivered no earlier than the close of business on the 120th day prior to the date of such annual meeting and not later than the close of business on the later of the 90th day prior to the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the tenth day following the day on which public announcement of the date of such meeting is first made by Office Depot.
+If Office Depot's 2016 annual meeting of stockholders is, however, more than 30 days before or more than 60 days after [-], 2016, such notice must be delivered no earlier than the close of business on the 120th day prior to the date of such annual meeting and not later than the close of business on the later of the 90th day prior to the date of such annual meeting and, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the tenth day following the day on which public announcement of the date of such meeting is first made by Office Depot.
 The notice in writing to be delivered to Office Depot's Corporate Secretary must comply with the provisions of Office Depot's bylaws.